jinnerbichler/flash-home/README.md

 in order to execute the protoype on your local machine.

-The following endpoints are provided:
+The following endpoints are provided after the startup:

 * Home Assistant: [http://localhost:8123](http://localhost:8123) (with UI)
 * Flash Server Coffee Machine: http://localhost:3000 (no UI)